 But even when “unprecedented” seems like the word of the day, there are a few fundamentals of law school recruitment that remain the same.
 Here are four tried and true law school enrollment strategies from our work with EAB’s Law School Enrollment Services partners that can improve the size of your qualified applicant pool and help you reach your class profile goals.

 1. Develop a robust deadline strategy

 When I first started working with law schools, I was surprised to learn how many law schools only promote an early action/decision or final application deadline.
-While JD admissions are unique in the graduate program portfolio, our analysts have found offering multiple admissions deadlines—a strategy we use to help recruit other graduate and professional school students—expands and improves the quality of law school applicant pools.
+While JD admissions are unique, our analysts have found offering multiple admissions deadlines—a strategy we use to help recruit other graduate and professional school students—expands and improves the quality of law school applicant pools.
 Application deadlines are a great way to build urgency among prospects and convert interested students to applicants.
 And increasing the number of applications deadlines allow you to amplify this effect at multiple points throughout the admissions cycle.